dufferzafar/Python-Scripts/0xMirror/Readme.md

 * Remove the bug that wants destination not be a part of source

-* Create a zip file too (while creating the mirror)
+* Create a zip file (while mirroring) and copy the file to the Dropbox folder on completion.

 * A Progress Bar?
 (OH YEAH!!)